-12 Fun Holiday Presents for #Writers
+12 Fun Presents for #Writers

 Last year, I published a popular post listing 5 holiday gift ideas for writers.
 I am sharing those original five ideas below, but I have also added some new ideas based on my recent discoveries.
 In addition, I’ve added some gift suggestions that were recommended in last year’s comments.
 Click on the product names for Amazon links.
 If anyone has new ideas to share, please post them in the comments for the benefit of all those writers who either don’t know what to ask for this year, or don’t know what to get for their writing buddies!
 I’d also love to hear more recommendations for writing software.